metaplex-foundation/docs/docs/01-programs/understanding-programs.md

 Whilst this is not something that is explicitly defined in the data structure, the documentation will mark certain fields as **indicative**.

 An indicative field means that the information provided by the field is not used by the program itself.
 Instead, it _indicates_ a piece of information to third parties.
-The program will still enforce the integrity of the data but it will simply not use that information internally.
+The program will still enforce the integrity of the data, but it will simply not use that information internally.

 Let’s take the Metadata Account as an example.

 The `Share` property of each creator in the `Creators` array is indicative.
-The Token Metadata program will ensure that the `Share` values of all creators add up to 100% but it will not do anything with that information.
+The Token Metadata program will ensure that the `Share` values of all creators add up to 100%, but it will not do anything with that information.
 Instead, it expects NFT marketplaces to use this information when distributing royalties.

 On the other hand, the `Is Mutable` property is not indicative because the Token Metadata program will use that information internally to prevent immutable Metadata Accounts to be updated.